 - case closure.

-- Share information with ACSASS and seek ACSASS participation in planning processes.
+- Share information with ACSASS and seek the participation of ACSASS and any Aboriginal-led service(s) involved with the child in planning processes.

 ACSASS is authorised to receive information about the record of investigation of a protective intervention report.
 Parental consent is not required.